skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

-After confirming the job is working correctly, we now start **adding additional fields** to make the job YAML more configurable.
+Next, after confirming the job is working correctly, **add (hyper)parameters** to the job YAML so that all job variants can be specified.

 1. Add Hyperparameters
 ~~~~~~~~~~~~~~~~~~~~~~